Travatan Eye Drops

 It is used to decrease high intraocular pressure in patients with open angle glaucoma and normal tension glaucoma.
 It can be used but with caution and under direct supervision of the eye doctor in other types of glaucoma such as neovascular glaucoma, pseudoexfoliation glaucoma and angle closure glaucoma.

 Mechanism of Action

-Travoprost is a prostaglandin analogue that acts on a selective FP prostanoid receptor.
+Travoprost is one of the prostaglandin analogues that acts on a selective FP prostanoid receptor.
 It activates these receptors which help to increase drainage of aqueous humor outside the eye through Uveoscleral pathway.

 Ingredients of Travatan Eye Drops

 Travoprost 0.04 mg/mL.

 Polyoxyl 40 hydrogenated castor oil, tromethamine, boric acid, mannitol, edetate disodium, sodium hydroxide and/or hydrochloric acid to adjust pH and purified water.

 The recommended dose is once daily in the evening.
 It action starts 2 hours after the instillation and last for 12 hours.
 It should not be administered more than once per day because they found that higher dose of prostaglandin analogues can have opposite effect with increase in intraocular pressure.